nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 And so, like, it is honestly, totally imaginable that you could say, hey, like, if I am a 2021 edition crate just like, don't let anyone using this edition use any thing marked as, like, you know, hard error 2021 edition.
 And so on.
-And then as an actual step to upgrading your code, you would then-- like, if you opt into the edition, you would then take it out early, or upgrade to a newer--
+And then as an actual step to upgrading your code, you would then— like, if you opt into the edition, you would then take it out early, or upgrade to a newer—

 Jon: Yeah, it would almost be like a lint that becomes deny.